Assignment 1: Pattern Studies

 - Make clean, natural selections of each objects that are smooth and natural looking.

-- Organize your elements into some sort of arrangment.
+- Organize your elements into some sort of arrangement.

 Parameters